ingerjm0/writing-portfolio/xml/get-started.md

     </tr></thead>
     <tbody><tr>
         <td><p>Integration Builder</p></td>
-        <td><p>Integration Builder is a BarTender companion application that you can use to integrate BarTender with other software or other sources of data and to automate processes in BarTender.
-By using Integration Builder, you can create an integration that contains a Print BTXML Script action that you can configure to pass your BTXML script to BarTender to print one or more documents.</p></td>
+        <td>Integration Builder is a BarTender companion application that you can use to integrate BarTender with other software or other sources of data and to automate processes in BarTender.
+By using Integration Builder, you can create an integration that contains a Print BTXML Script action that you can configure to pass your BTXML script to BarTender to print one or more documents.</td>
     </tr>
     <tr>
         <td><p>BarTender .NET SDK</p></td>